astronomer/astronomer-cosmos/docs/dbt/install-options.rst

 Kubernetes execution mode
 -------------------------

+Last but not least, Cosmos can run ``dbt`` tasks by creating a Kubernetes pod per task.
 Install the following package at the same level as other Airflow dependencies (preferably pinned):

 .. code-block:: bash